-•A Docklight Monitoring Cable or a Docklight Tap is required to tap the RS232 TX signals of both serial devices and feed them into Docklight, while not interfering with the communications between the devices.
+•A Docklight Monitoring Cable, Docklight Tap, or Docklight Tap Pro/485 is required to tap the RS232 TX signals of both serial devices and feed them into Docklight, while not interfering with the communications between the devices.

 •For a Docklight Monitoring Cable setup, two COM ports must be available on your PC for monitoring.
 Each port will receive the data from one of the serial devices being monitored.

 •Device 1 and Device 2 must be ready to operate.

 Create a new Docklight project by selecting the menu File > New Project

 |1.||Choose the menu Tools > Project Settings...|